Medical examiners must meet the requirements of Part 67. They include:

 Note: Medical Examiner Designations are issued by the Director for a period of up to 36 months (3 years).

-Application for Medical Examiner designation and delegation (CAA700) [PDF 1.6 MB]
+Application for Medical Examiner designation and delegation [PDF 1.6 MB]

 Once your application has been accepted, you will be invited to attend aviation regulatory medicine training.
-Aviation regulatory medicine training is delivered by the CAA and held bi-annually.
+Aviation regulatory medicine training is delivered by the CAA, when there are enough participants for a course or an identified need.
+It is generally held once a year.

 How to contact the Medical Unit